akiryk/akiryk.github.com/_posts/2013-10-12-personal-site-process.md

 ---
 layout: post
 title: How I did it
 teaser: I just made a new personal website and blog.
-Here's my design and development process. category : blog tags : [process, design, jekyll, typography, development]
+Here's my design and development process.
+Here's the process I used.
+I started by creating loose mockups for my home page and post pages.
+I didn't mean to use these as pixel-perfect comps against which I would build; rather, I wanted to have a sense of style direction and a basic layout I could test out with Jekyll to see if it would work. category : blog tags : [process, design, jekyll, typography, development]
 ---